 The purchaser at the Pares sale is recorded as G.W.
 Arnold in an annotated copy of the sale catalogue in the NGA Library, as well as in a report on the sale in American Art News (27 February 1915): 7.
 Arnold is also given as the purchaser of other lots.
-However, there is a Pares invoice for the sale of the painting to Kleinberger later in the year (see note 3), so perhaps Arnold was buying for Pares, and the painting was actually bought in.
+However, there is a Pares invoice for the sale of the painting to Kleinberger later in the year (see note 4), so perhaps Arnold was buying for Pares, and the painting was actually bought in.
 Indeed, Osvald Sirén writes about the sale: “Somehow none of the New York collectors or dealers at that time seems to have grasped the artistic and historical importance of the work; the bidding was very slow, and the original purchaser retained his treasure.
 When I came to New York about a year later [early 1916] the picture was in the hands of a well known dealer…” (“A Picture by Pietro Cavallini,” The Burlington Magazine for Connoisseurs 32, no. 179 [February 1918]: 45).

 The Pares invoice for the sale to Kleinberger describes the painting as "Vierge[sic] sur pauneau garanté du 13th siecle. provenant de la Cathèdrale de Calahorra" (Kleinberger files in the Duveen Brothers Records, accession number 960015, Research Library, Getty Research Institute, Los Angeles: reel 251, box 396, folder 5; copy in NGA curatorial files).

-Kahn owned the painting by the time of an exhibition at Kleinberger Galleries that was on view in November 1917.
+Kahn owned the painting by the time he lent it to an exhibition at Kleinberger Galleries that was on view in November 1917.
 It has not yet been determined when and from whom Kahn purchased the painting, although it was possibly from Kleinberger.

 Although Duveen Brothers asked at least in 1941 what price Mrs. Kahn would accept for the painting, she specifically told them it was not for sale and that it was not to be shown to anyone (the dealer was storing the painting for her); Duveen Brothers Records, accession number 960015, Research Library, Getty Research Institute, Los Angeles: reel 328, box 473, folder 2; copies in NGA curatorial files.

 |«||back to gallery||»||continue tour|